Better Proposals Review

 In the pricing table, products can be added with specific prices, with the option to set a payment term as a one-off or by a period (e.g., monthly, quarterly, annually).
 Products can be set as optional, and so can be framed as (the very valuable) add-on.

 Better Proposals offers a unique tool called ‘Proposal AI.’
 This automated review is integrated into the proposal preparation process.
 The concept is good but limited, as it seems to provide only three pieces of guidance per proposal.
-The advice our proposals received were around using a cover image, a custom domain, and avoiding the use of “we” and “us” early in the document (which we highly agree with - the bid is about your client, not you!).
+The advice our proposals received was around using a cover image, a custom domain, and avoiding the use of “we” and “us” early in the document (which we highly agree with - the bid is about your client, not you!).
 However, the Proposal AI feature is a bit of a last-minute catch, which should be replaced with thoughtful planning in the initial stages of proposal development.
 This feature holds promise but does not yet deliver earth-shattering ‘AI’ results.

 The team collaboration tools are useful and adjustable.
 Permissions can be defined for each user with settings like allowing editing without sending or setting the type of proposal or report access.
 Team functionality arrives with the Enterprise plan, which is worthwhile for defined sales teams or brands.